cocos/cocos-docs/en/render/graphics/close.md

 # Close

-Use `close()` to create a path from current point to beginning point.
+The `close()` method is used to create a path from a current point to a beginning point.

 ## Example